 How can you help

-Report any sightings of dead or diseased frogs to the National Biodiversity Data Centre.
-Do not allow non-native amphibian species to be introduced into the wild or keep outdoors as pets.
+Report any sightings to the National Biodiversity Data Centre.
+Do not release into the wild or keep outdoors as pets.